bconglet/Pantoner/readme.md

 # Pantoner

 A comprehensive Pantone color library implemented in Sass, LESS, Stylus, JSON, CSV, YAML, and XML.
-Contains a total of 3,193 colors including the following sets:
+Contains a total of 3,193 colors from the following sets:

 - Coated (`-c`)
 - Uncoated (`-u`)